jek97/final_project/README.md

 where:
 - R: the reward experienced in the realworld interaction.
 - c: a costant tuning weighting the bonus.
-- $\tau : the time elapsed form the last occurence of the given state/action couple.
+- $\tau$ : the time elapsed form the last occurence of the given state/action couple.
 The general idea is that over the simulation phase the increased simulated reward will inflate the state-action value of the couples untried for a long time.
 In that way at the next \varepsilon -greedy action selection the probability of chosing that action will increase, forcing the agent to try long untried actions in search of a variation of the environment.
 This modification of the algorithm leads to the Dyna-Q + algorithm.